Master of Science: Clinical Mental Health Counseling

 - Applicants with a 2.85 - 2.99 undergraduate GPA with relevant life experience may be considered for an interview and if admitted to the graduate program, would be required to achieve a 3.0 GPA or better in their first 9 credit hours to remain in good academic standing.

-- Completed coursework in research/statistics and abnormal psychology at the undergraduate level with a minimum grade of B in each course prior to matriculation into the program.
+- Completed coursework in research/statistics and abnormal psychology (these courses are preferred, but not required) at the undergraduate level with a minimum grade of B in each course prior to matriculation into the program.

 - Work and/or life experience relevant to the study of clinical mental health counseling.

 - Strong letters of reference from individuals knowledgeable about the applicant’s academic preparation and/or relevant experience.